infecsean/Obsidian-Cloud/School Notes/DP Computer Science/Topic 3. Networks/1. Network Fundamentals/Network Types/VPN.md

 Shit didnt think id run out of 1.9, i guess 10 is bigger than 9

 ### The fuck is a VPN?
-A computer network that connects multiple systems, kinda like [[1.1 LAN|LAN]] and [[1.4 WAN|WAN]], but allows clients from remote locations to connect to the network as if they were physically present and in the LAN.
+A computer network that connects multiple systems, kinda like [[LAN|LAN]] and [[WAN|WAN]], but allows clients from remote locations to connect to the network as if they were physically present and in the LAN.

 It allows the creation of a LAN managed through an application, allowing clients to connect whereever, thru different networks (the internet).
 ![[VPNthing.png]]